top of page

 But we are not only Divine beings.
 We are not just made of light.
 We are also human.
 Human beings who have lived complicated lives, over and over and over again.
 And before we can come together in this life, we have to heal the parts of ourselves that push us apart.
 We can only hold what we are together, when we are both ready.
 Not before.

-And we both knew that.
+And at the start it seemed to me that we both knew that.

 The difference was, I kept the knowing.
 He had to forget.
 That was the only way it could work.